 3) Nurtures a customer and product-centric culture

-4) Better product knowledge and awareness
+4) Increases product knowledge and awareness

 5) Expertise from other teams and roles

 Teams or departments that don’t work directly on product development or release can bring a wealth of knowledge into your product.
 By treating your colleagues as testers – or better yet, as customers – they can lend you an objective look into your product by leveraging their role and industry experience.
+Dogfooding provides a huge advantage to the marketing team when it comes time to promote a product launch - early feedback helps them prepare for more impactful go-to-market campaigns.

 For example, Marketing team members from a different product line may be able to provide some interesting messaging insights.
 This is one of the biggest benefits of dogfooding: your employees’ continued feedback has the ability to continuously improve your product over time.

-6) Improves your product roadmap
+6) Optimizes your product roadmap

 7) Promotes a collaborative work environment